-- 43.10 Balls - 43.10.1 The organising committee must select and announce the game balls twelve (12) months before the start of any IBSA-sanctioned tournament or as soon as practical after the tournament has been announced.
+- 44.11.1 The organising committee must select and announce the game balls 12 months before the start of any IBSA-sanctioned tournament or as soon as practical after the tournament has been announced.
 The Organising Committee will inform all participating teams, the type of balls that will be used in that tournament.
-Failure to comply will compel the IBSA Goalball Sub-Committee to select the manufacturer of the balls. - 43.10.2 For all IBSA World Championships and Paralympic Games, the balls used will be new and not previously used.
+Failure to comply will compel the IBSA Goalball Sport Committee to select the manufacturer of the balls. - 44.11.2 For all IBSA World Championships and Paralympic Games, the balls used will be new and not previously used.
 Balls will be replaced after being used for three games.
 Competition balls and warm up balls will be from the same manufacturer.
-For other IBSA-sanctioned tournament decision is under discretion of Technical Delegate. - 43.11 Practice on the Competition Court
+For other IBSA-sanctioned tournament decision is under discretion of the Technical Delegate. - 44.12 Practice on the Competition Court

-For all Paralympic, World and Regional Championships, all teams must have access to the competition playing court for at least a one (1) hour practice prior to the start of the competition.
+For all Paralympic, World and Regional Championships, all teams must have access to the competition playing court for at least a 1 hour practise prior to the start of the competition.

-43.12 Eyeshades
+44.13 Eyeshades

 At Paralympic, World and Regional Championships, the eyeshades must not let in any light and they shall be of a size and form so that it is not possible to see.
 Eyeshades may be provided by the Organising Committee; however, only equipment approved by the Technical Delegate for the tournament must be used.
-Eyeshades provided by the Organising Committee shall be provided to the teams before their practice on the training or competition courts.
+Eyeshades provided by the Organising Committee shall be provided to the teams before their practise on the training or competition courts.

-43.13 Approval of Equipment and Facilities
+44.14 Approval of Equipment and Facilities

-All equipment and playing facilities to be used for any IBSA-sanctioned tournament must be approved by the IBSA Goalball Subcommittee or a representative designated by the IBSA Goalball Sub-committee.
+All equipment and playing facilities to be used for any IBSA-sanctioned tournament must be approved by the IBSA Goalball Sport Committee or a representative designated by the IBSA Goalball Sport Committee.

-44 Accommodations
+45 Accommodations

-44.1 Housing
+45.1 Housing

 At Paralympic Games, World Championships and any tournament sanctioned by IBSA, housing of the teams must be of a standard that will not have any negative influence on the players and their performance during competition.
-If possible, players will be housed in rooms that do not accommodate more than two (2) individuals.
+If possible, players will be housed in rooms that do not accommodate more than 2 individuals.

-44.2 Catering
+45.2 Catering